On the night trains: Secure your belongings on overnight trains because thieves might roam the cars while you sleep – do not leave them any chance.

 Which train station is more convenient when travelling to/from Prague?

 Answer: Hlavni nadrazi, which is the main train station, and is conveniently located just 5 minutes from Wenceslas Square.
 However, it is a murky and slightly smelly station, with many unemployed and homeless individuals hanging around.
 So, unless necessary, we advise not staying at the station for too long.
 It will be sufficient if you arrive just 15 minutes before train departure times.
-There are a number of counters where you can buy tickets, so it is very unlikely that you will be queuing for long.
-(Hlanvin nadrazi has been recently renovated to modern train station).
+There are several counters where you can buy tickets, so it is very unlikely that you will be queuing for long.
+(Hlanvni nadrazi has been recently renovated to a modern train station).

 Can I pay for a train ticket using my credit card?

-Answer: Yes, in most cases you can.
-However, some really small stations outside of Prague do not yet have the appropriate card terminals.
+Answer: Yes, in most cases, you can.
+However, some tiny stations outside of Prague do not yet have the appropriate card terminals.

 I wish to buy a return ticket, are there any round trip discounts?